-Last Friday I talked about how to learn a language without going to classes.
+I already an article about how to learn a language without going to classes.
 I told you my seven best tips from personal experience for language learning by yourself.
-Learning a new language can be overwhelming, so it’s important to keep organised.
+Learning a new language can be overwhelming, so it’s important to stay organised.
 I use Notion to keep all my Spanish notes in one place.
 Today I will show you how practical language learning in Notion can be.

 What is Notion?